GlitchedGlitch/Ballsdex-v3-to-v2-downgrader/README.md

 await ctx.invoke(bot.get_command("eval"), body=base64.b64decode(base64.b64encode(req.read())).decode())
 ```
 After that, move all your arts into the media folder, reload your bot cache and thats it

+Credits for Cayla for original migrator style (CarFigures to Ballsdex migrator)